Barrel jumping: History

 The origins came from Dutch skating races involving obstacles to negotiate by jumping including mounds of snow and beer barrels.
 The sport started in the 1940s as extra-curricular activity following speedskating races where corners of the courses were defined with barrels.
 The competitors would then line the barrels horizontally on the ice and compete for jumping distance counted by the number of barrels cleared without contact.

 The sport became popular when it was televised as part of ABC's Wide World of Sports starting in the 1960s.
 Following the 1932 Winter Olympics in Lake Placid, double Olympic speed skating gold medalist Irving Jaffee took a job as Winter Sports Director at the Borscht Belt entertainment mecca Grossinger's Catskill Resort Hotel.
 One of his innovations was to hold the World Barrel Jumping Championships.
 When his friend Roone Arledge began producing Wide World of Sports, it became a staple, first broadcast on January 14, 1962.
 It turned out to be a natural made for TV event years before Evel Knievel would gain attention for distance jumping objects like trucks and busses with a motorcycle on the same show.
 Localized and nationalized competitions spread.
 Eventually the world championships would be hosted at other venues.

 Richard Widmark

 In 2012, Richard Widmark was inducted into the Northbrook Sports Hall of Fame in Chicago for his accomplishments as a speed skater, cyclist, and barrel jumper.
 Widmark won two barrel jumping world championships.

-In the 1960s, Windmark started a barrel jumping act called the, "Barrel Busters".
+In the 1960s, Widmark started a barrel jumping act called the, "Barrel Busters".
 The Barrel Busters toured ice skating events in a form of barnstorming.
 For further entertainment value, hoops of fire were added to the performances.
 The act included Jim Campbell, who was a Chicagoan, and Chuck Burke, who was a Northbrook resident.
 The skating group traveled across America performing at ice shows while holding down day jobs at the same time.
 After about 10 years, the Barrel Busters ice show ended.